mlafeldt/quack-zig/README.md

 The infamous [DuckDB quack extension](https://duckdb.org/community_extensions/extensions/quack.html) rewritten in C and built with Zig.

-## Building
+## Building the Extension

 [Install Zig](https://ziglang.org/learn/getting-started/).
-That's it, no other dependencies are required.
+That's it.
+No other dependencies are required.

 Now experience the power of the [Zig Build System](https://ziglang.org/learn/build-system/) with these commands: